AzureLeMoon/DigikalaChallenge/README.md

   SHELL
 ```

-We copy the files to the VM using vagrant provisioning and install and setup the website using the buitlin `SHELL` provisioner
+We copy the files to the VM using vagrant provisioning and install and setup the website using the builtin `SHELL` provisioner

 ### 1.2.2.
 Step 2 : BGP routing